Bryanbytes8/Bryanbytes8/README.md

 ### Projects

 **Marginalia**
-A personal reading archive for storing and revisiting books, articles, and past reads.
+A personal reading archive for storing and revisiting books and past reads.

 **RepRight**
 A beginner-friendly gym guide for learning exercises with simple, clear instructions.